+I know you want more speaking opportunities.
 As someone who not only runs events, but speaks at events regularly, let me share some of the secrets of garnering speaking engagements.
+(Pssst.
+I also run a speaker bureau.)

 First off, there are TONS of different kinds of speaking opportunities.
 Everything from Meetups, industry conferences, trade shows and product-specific user conferences, to business dinners, awards programs, seminars and so much more.
-The audiences can range from students (at your local college), business people to retirees.
+The audiences can range from students (at your local college or the local high school), business people to retirees.
 Speaking engagements can be live, on the phone or over the web, or some combination — an international simulcast event perhaps.

 You could be a keynote speaker, a dinner speaker, a panelist, a special guest, a closing speaker.